 - Halfway through the thawing, test the casserole by sticking a knife into the middle.
 If it doesn’t go all the way through easily, replace the plastic wrap, put the casserole back into the microwave and continue defrosting.

-Other Low Carb Casseroles to Try
+Other Low Carb Casseroles To Try

-- Keto Low Carb Eggplant Lasagna Casserole
+- Low Carb Eggplant Lasagna Casserole tastes just like lasagna, but it's naturally gluten-free.

 Stuffed Pepper Casserole